cassandracomar/revelation/README.md

 This is very much a WIP, and pull requests / issues / feature requests are very very welcome.

-The raw bindings have been integrated into OpenCV which you can find in my fork [here](https://github.com/arjuncomar/opencv.git).
+The raw bindings have been integrated into OpenCV which you can find in my fork [here](https://github.com/arjuncomar/opencv_contrib.git).
 Building that fork will install a package called opencv that will provide the raw bindings necessary for this package.

 Compilation / Installation
 ------------

 This project currently requires GHC 7.6 (though it might work with 7.4).
-This package requires opencv installed from [my fork](https://github.com/arjuncomar/opencv).
+This package requires opencv installed from [my fork](https://github.com/arjuncomar/opencv_contrib.git) -- follow the instructions on the readme to compile the library with the [main opencv tree](https://github.com/itseez/opencv.git).
 Let me know if you have any trouble building it.
 This library should build easily and relatively painlessly.

 Submit any issues you have building the library!